London804/GruntJS-Template/root/Readme.md

 "grunt-contrib-watch" (Watches your files for changes)

 Directions:
--Make sure you have grunt installed.
+1 - Make sure you have grunt installed.
 Type 'npm install grunt --save-dev' in terminal if you do not.
--Move this directory to ~/.grunt-init using the command 'mv GruntJSTemplate ~/.grunt-init'.
+2 - Move this directory to ~/.grunt-init using the command 'mv GruntJSTemplate ~/.grunt-init'.
--Next move into the directory you want to use for your project in terminal and type 'grunt-init GruntJSTemplate' -Install the dependencies with 'npm install'.
+3 - Next move into the directory you want to use for your project in terminal and type 'grunt-init GruntJSTemplate' 4 - Install the dependencies with 'npm install'.
 If you get an error that states 'Please try running this command again as root/Administrator.'
 Simply just add 'sudo' to the beginning.
--If necessary also type 'npm install grunt-contrib-connect --save-dev' for grunt server dependency.
+5 - If necessary also type 'npm install grunt-contrib-connect --save-dev' for grunt server dependency.

 *You may also have to install clean-css.
 *For SASS you also need to: